 But we also have to understand that philosophy is a different type of intellectual activity from science.
 Scientists are in the business of discovering things about the nature of the physical universe, and what they propose about that nature has to be empirically verifiable.
-Philosophers are concerned with exploring logical possibilities, as well as with examining the meaning and coherent – or not – deployment of concepts in both everyday and scientific language.
-So, ideally, good philosophy should be informed by the best available science and science should be aware of the fact that – as Dan Dennett famously put it – it takes on quite a bit of unexamined philosophical “baggage”.
-But, other than that, it simply boils down to respecting the value of two different intellectual enterprises, neither of which is going to be reduced to the other.
+Philosophers are concerned with exploring logical possibilities, as well as with examining the meaning and coherent—or not—deployment of concepts in both everyday and scientific language.
+So, ideally, good philosophy should be informed by the best available science and science should be aware of the fact that—as Dan Dennett famously put it—it takes on quite a bit of unexamined philosophical “baggage.”
+But, other than that, it simply boils down to respecting the value of two different intellectual enterprises, neither of which is going to be reduced by the other.

 Follow Johannes on Twitter: @JohnVouloir

 More weird science: